sagemath/trac_to_gh/Issue 4314.md

 # Issue 4314: [with patch] Add some functionality to matrices in eclib

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4314

 Original creator: cremona